 Scrappy Saturday - Workshop where scrapbookers can use our equipment and exchange ideas and supplies while constructing traditional or digital pages

 Sewing Basics - Class that covers basic sewing skills, for teens and adults

-Sunday Crafternoon - Old-fashioned crafts with a modern twist, for teens and adults
+Sunday Crafternoon - Craft time for adults

 Teen Craft - Drop-in craft program for teens

 Teen Tech - Drop-in STEM program for teens

 Tinker Time - Open studio time for all ages

 Equipment in the Makerspace was funded by the Kohler Foundation, the Friends of Mead Public Library, and the Mead Public Library Foundation.
 The Digital Media Lab is part of the Makerspace, and that equipment was funded by the Green Bay Packers Community Foundation, the Institute of Museum and Library Services (via a Library Services and Technology Act grant), and the Mead Public Library Foundation.

 The Makerspace extends the commitments of our Vision, to Enrich, Educate, Connect, Create, and Inspire, into the world of making by providing open access to a wide variety of equipment and tools and by offering classes and programs for guided exploration.
 The Makerspace will fulfill the following purposes: